lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 # March 2019 and April 2019: Final stretches

-By contrast, March and April were much busier since both our parents visited and we found ourselves out and about a lot more as Spring approached.
+By contrast, March and April were much busier since both our parents visited and we found ourselves out and about a lot more as spring approached.
 We spent a total of 3 weeks out of town– in Tokyo to meet up with Justin's parents and in Okinawa and Taipei.
 Finally, my parents visited us in Fukuoka for about 2.5 weeks. <span class="highlight">All in all, this translated into a forced but much-needed break away from Lunch Money.</span> I still kept up my freelancing commitments but the rest of the time was mostly spent sightseeing and passing quality time with our loved ones.

 ## Milestones